 In the weeks before his death, Crane had repeatedly expressed a desire to sever his friendship with Carpenter.
 Bob’s son stated that his dad had called John the night before the murder to end their friendship.

 The murder weapon was never found and the case remains unsolved to this day.
 Carpenter was acquitted and continued to maintain his innocence until he died in 1998.
-After the trial, Crane’s son again speculated publicly that Olson, his father’s widow, might have had a role.
+After the trial, Crane’s son again speculated publicly that his father’s widow might have had a role.
 “Nobody got a dime out of the murder, except for one person,” he said.
 Bob Crane was 49 years old.

 Werner Klemperer (Colonel Klink)

 Colonel Klink was cowardly and conceited, often subject to the playful torment of Hogan and company.
-Klink’s vanity made him an easy target, and although he didn’t properly fit a menacing Nazi general, for this lighthearted comedy, he was terrific and was the recipient of both Emmys for Supporting Actor.
+Klink’s vanity made him an easy target, and although he didn’t properly fit a menacing Nazi general, for this lighthearted comedy, he was terrific and was the recipient of two Emmys for Supporting Actor.

 His Klink was certainly his greatest role, and he, along with the other chief German officers, were all Jewish, and he only accepted this pivotal role after the show’s creator assured him that Klink would never succeed in his plans.

 After his father died in 1973, Klemperer honored him by taking on musical roles and earned a Tony nomination for his performance in Cabaret in its 1987 Broadway revival.
-His final role was once again voicing Klink, as many icons do, for an episode of The Simpsons in 1993.
+His final role was once again voicing Klink, as many icons have, for an episode of The Simpsons in 1993.

 Sadly Werner died of cancer in 2000 at the age of 80.
 He was cremated and his ashes scattered at sea.